haiiliin/abqpy/docs/source/user/environment/pde-basics.rst

 As you play a main file script, the Abaqus PDE automatically opens any files that contain functions called by the script, if the files are available in the current path (sys.path).
 These files are added to the recently used files list in the File menu.
 The Abaqus PDE also saves a list of recently used files and other files (dependent files) called when you run a main file.
 This list is saved in the current directory as abaqus_pde.deps.

-Figure 1 shows the items in the Abaqus PDE File menu.
+:numref:`cmd-pde-filemenu-nls` shows the items in the Abaqus PDE File menu.

+.. _cmd-pde-filemenu-nls:
 .. figure:: /images/cmd-pde-filemenu-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     The File menu

 The following options are available from the File menu: